WiseLibs/wise-river/README.md

 ## Unopinionated by default

-Unlike many styles of streams, a River does not preserve sequence/order, allowing for maximum concurrency by default (we don't make assumptions of what you're using it for!).
-However, Rivers give you total concurrency control, and therefore they can be made to process items in sequence if desired (see [Ordered Rivers](#ordered-rivers)).
-Because of this, Rivers are strictly more powerful than traditional streams.
+Unlike many styles of streams, a river does not preserve sequence/order, allowing for maximum concurrency by default (we don't make assumptions of what you're using it for!).
+However, rivers give you total concurrency control, and therefore they can be made to process items in sequence if desired (see [Ordered Rivers](#ordered-rivers)).
+Because of this, rivers are strictly more powerful than traditional streams.

 Rivers inherit from the native `Promise` ([`WisePromise`](https://github.com/JoshuaWise/wise-promise)).
 If an error occurs in a river, the river will be rejected, along with all rivers that originate from it.
 If no error occurs, the river will be fulfilled with `undefined` when all of its items have been been consumed.